Indian independence movement: Final process of Indian self-rule movement

 In 1937, provincial elections were held and the Congress came to power in seven of the eleven provinces.
 This was a strong indicator of the Indian people's support for complete self-rule.

-When the Second World War started, Viceroy Linlithgow unilaterally declared India a belligerent on the side of Britain, without consulting the elected Indian representatives.
+When the Second World War started, Viceroy Linlithgow unilaterally declared India a belligerent state on the side of Britain, without consulting the elected Indian representatives.
 In opposition to Linlithgow's action, the entire Congress leadership resigned from the provincial and local governments.
 The Muslims and Sikhs, by contrast, strongly supported the war effort and gained enormous stature in London.
 Defying Congress, millions of Indians supported the war effort, and indeed the British Indian Army became the largest volunteer force, numbering 2,500,000 men during the war.

 Especially during the Battle of Britain in 1940, Gandhi resisted calls for massive civil disobedience movements that came from within as well as outside his party, stating he did not seek India's self-rule out of the ashes of a destroyed Britain.
 In 1942, the Congress launched the Quit India movement.
 There was some violence but the Raj cracked down and arrested tens of thousands of Congress leaders, including all the main national and provincial figures.
 They were not released until the end of the war was in sight in 1945.

 The self-rule movement included the Kakori conspiracy (9 August 1925) led by Indian youth under the leadership of Pandit Ram Prasad Bismil and masterminded by Rajendra Lahiri; and the Azad Hind movement, whose main protagonist Netaji Subhas Chandra Bose was a former leader of Congress.
-From its earliest wartime inception, Bose joined the Axis Powers to fight Britain.
+From its earliest wartime inception, Bose joined the Axis powers to fight Britain.